Suite 5, Northpark Hospital, 135 Plenty Road, Bundoora VIC 3083Phone: 03 9466 8822

 About this article

-Dr Ross MacIntyre BA (Chemistry), MD, FRANZCO is a specialist ophthalmologist with subspecialty fellowship training in corneal, cataract and refractive surgery from the Wilmer Eye Institute at Johns Hopkins University, Baltimore.
+Dr Ross MacIntyre BA (Chemistry), MD, FRANZCO is a specialist ophthalmologist with subspecialty fellowship training in corneal, complex cataract, and refractive surgery from the Wilmer Eye Institute at Johns Hopkins University, Baltimore.
 He is a Fellow of the Royal Australian and New Zealand College of Ophthalmologists and a Diplomate of the American Board of Ophthalmology, and holds a public appointment at the Royal Victorian Eye and Ear Hospital.
 Dr MacIntyre consults at Northern Eye Consultants, Northpark Hospital, Bundoora.

 Last reviewed: April 2026